-Building links from all of the sources listed above will help to diversify your link portfolio.
+Building links from all of the above sources will help diversify your link portfolio.
 Links should also come from websites with varying levels of authority.
 As long as you have established a diversified link portfolio, you will get an enormous boost in rankings when you finally get a link from a high-authority domain.

-The bottom line is that your link portfolio helps Google to determine whether you are building links in a fair way.
+The bottom line is that your link portfolio helps Google determine whether you are building links fairly.
 As long as your link portfolio is highly diversified, you will rarely encounter problems when doing SEO.

-With punitive actions, Google is ultimately trying to incentivize the establishment of an ecosystem where content quality is the primary ranking factor.
-If your content is good, it will naturally attract links from other authorities in your niche.
+With punitive actions, Google ultimately tries to incentivize establishing an ecosystem where content quality is the primary ranking factor.
+Your content will naturally attract links from other authorities in your niche if your content is good.

-Keep in mind that creating exceptional content is still the best way to attract more inbound links.
-Attracting links can be challenging in the early stages when your website has a limited following among thought leaders in your niche.
-As time goes on, you will start to accumulate loyal followers and readers who will share your content when it is published.
+Remember that creating unique content is still the best way to attract more inbound links.
+Attracting links can be challenging early when your website has a limited following among thought leaders in your niche.
+As time goes on, you will accumulate loyal followers and readers who share your content when it is published.

-One of the most effective ways to build links organically is to make sure that your followers can keep up with your latest content.
+One of the most effective ways to build links organically is to ensure that your followers can keep up with your latest content.
 As readers scroll down your pages, they should see a widget to sign up for your email newsletter.
-If you can build up a substantial quantity of followers, you can take advantage of this media source to tell all of your followers about your new content.
-Many of these followers will then share the content on social media or incorporate links to it in their content.
+If you can build up a substantial number of followers, you can use this media source to tell all of your followers about your new content.
+Many of these followers will then share the content on social media or incorporate links.

 Use Anchor Text Properly

-Anchor text is extremely important when building links.
-You ideally want sources linking to your website to use keyword-rich terms in anchor text to verify that your content is relevant to the terms that you are optimizing for.
-Anchor text confirms what your content is about, and it helps Google to determine relevance.
+Anchor text is critical when building links.
+Ideally, you want sources linking to your website to use keyword-rich terms in anchor text to verify that your content is relevant to the terms you are optimizing for.
+Anchor text confirms what your content is about and helps Google determine relevance.

-Building links with keyword-rich anchor text is a crucial part of any link-building campaign.
-If anchor text is unrelated to your targeted keywords, you are unlikely to achieve high rankings.
+Building links with keyword-rich anchor text is crucial to any link-building campaign.
+If the anchor text is unrelated to your targeted keywords, you will unlikely achieve high rankings.

 You should also avoid highlighting only your keyword in most instances.
 Instead, you can highlight the entire phrase that surrounds your keyword.
-When your keyword is only one element in a phrase that is used as anchor text, it is more difficult for Google to assume that you are building links unnaturally.
+When your keyword is only one element in a phrase used as anchor text, it is more difficult for Google to assume that you are building unnatural links.

 Remember That Links Can Naturally Bring in Traffic

-SEO is the most powerful way of increasing traffic to your website, but you should remember that some links can actually bring in traffic on their own.
-If you obtain a link to your website from an article that gets tens of thousands of views per month, you could potentially get hundreds of inbound visitors on a monthly basis.
+SEO is the most potent way of increasing traffic to your website, but you should remember that some links can bring in traffic on their own.
+You could earn hundreds of inbound visitors every month if you obtain a link to your website from an article that gets tens of thousands of views per month.

-As you build links, keep in mind how you could use your link-building efforts to get directly referred traffic.
-This traffic can be highly targeted, so it can provide substantial value to your business.
-Also, if you have a newer website, getting some initial traffic from an inbound link can help Google to determine the quality of your content.
+As you build links, remember how you could use your link-building efforts to get directly referred traffic.
+This traffic can be highly targeted to provide substantial value to your business.
+Also, if you have a newer website, getting initial traffic from an inbound link can help Google determine your content’s quality.

 Never Purchase Links

-In any niche, you will find authoritative websites offering to link out to your website in exchange for a fee.
+You will find authoritative websites offering links to your website in exchange for a fee in any niche.
 These websites will claim that there is no way for Google to know that you purchased a link since no offer to sell links is posted publicly.

-In reality, these websites usually make little effort to conceal that they are selling links.
-Google’s algorithm can easily detect content patterns demonstrating that links are being sold.
-Unfortunately, whenever these link exchanges are discovered, all of the websites associated with these exchanges are usually penalized harshly.
+In reality, these websites usually make little effort to conceal that they are selling links, and Google’s algorithm can efficiently detect content patterns demonstrating that links are being sold.
+Unfortunately, whenever these link exchanges are discovered, all the websites associated with these exchanges are usually penalized harshly.
 You may go for several months with improved rankings, but Google will eventually figure out what you are doing.

 Buying links is the easiest way to get your website removed from Google’s results pages.
 Never purchase links under any circumstances.